Industry: Food, Beverage & Tobacco

 Four trends that just disrupted two-party politics

 What would the weekend's election look like through the eyes of Warren Buffett?
 Why did the wages data wrongfoot the RBA, why has India banned wheat exports, and what happens now the last McDonald's in Moscow is closed?
-All this and more on this week's Comedian v Economist.25 May
+All this and more on this week's Comedian v Economist.

 First energy, now food: Why supermarket prices keep rising